A Small Family Business: World Premiere Reviews

 Dirty Deals In The Family (by John Walsh)

-A Small Family Business, Alan Ayckbourn's black morality play at the National's Olivier Theatre, Jack McCracken, the managing director of the firm of Ayres and Graces, makes a speech to his family co-directors.
+At the start of A Small Family Business, Alan Ayckbourn's black morality play at the National's Olivier Theatre, Jack McCracken, the managing director of the firm of Ayres and Graces, makes a speech to his family co-directors.

 In the course of it he invokes as watchwords such things as trust, loyalty and fair dealing.
 The remainder of the play relentlessly uncovers the wholesale lack of any such pleasant qualities in his associates and, tragically, in himself.